freem/freemlib-neogeo/tools/sailorvrom/lua/readme.txt

 --samplelist=(path to sample list output file)
 Sets the output path/filename for the sample list. (default "samples.inc")

+--samplestart=(address for sample list to start)
+Sets the start point for the sample list addresses. (default 0) Can accept decimal and hex formats (both $0000 and 0x0000).

 --mode=("cart" or "cd" without the quotes)
 Sets up the output type. (optional)
 (default "cart")